behzodhalil/android-architecture-playground/README.md

 ## `MVI Initial`

-In this repository, it shows the simplest implementation of `Model-View-Intent`.
+In this repository, a simple example shows the simplest implementation of `Model-View-Intent`.

 ## `MVI Orbit`